 In 2000, Robert Hoffer from ActiveBuddy Inc. co-created the SmarterChild bot which used MSN and AOL Messenger to interact with more than 30 million users.
 It provided access to weather, news, movie times, and so on.

-SmarterChild acted as a showcase for the quick data access and possibilities for fun personalized conversation that the company planned to turn into customized, niche specific products.
+SmarterChild acted as a showcase for quick data access and showcased possibilities for fun personalized conversation.
+The company planned to turn it into customized, niche specific products.

 Its rapid success led to multiple targeted marketing-oriented bots as well but was discontinued in 2007.